ExxistanceDC/Cyber-Doll-English-Translation/README.md

 - The game has a robust debug mode where you can play with the battle mode, listen to music tracks, view all story strings, and more.
 Access it by holding **X + Y + Z** and pressing **Start** during the I'MAX logo.

-## **Reporting Issues**

-While the patch has been thoroughly tested for months and months, the universe loves a good joke, and stuff always gets through.
-Please report typos, mispellings, text overruns, and the like by [submitting a new issue](xxxxxxxxxxxxxx) to this repo.

 ## **Credits**